• Invoice Financing Process Explanation

 Account Management

-Most receivables financing companies have account managers that look after their client accounts.
+Most receivables financing companies have account managers who look after their client accounts.
 They are likely to be your first port of call if you have a problem or an issue.
 Their responsibilities often encompass maintaining the relationship with you, ensuring the quality of the service delivery and managing the risk associated with the provision of funding.
 There may be a requirement for regular audits on your account, particularly if you are using invoice discounting.
-These are often conducted quarterly, and normally involve a site visit to review your accounting records.
-In some cases they may be conducted remotely.
+These are often conducted quarterly and normally involve a site visit to review your accounting records.
+In some cases, they may be conducted remotely.

 The quality of the service provided will vary between providers.
 This will range from dedicated local staff handling your account to overseas call centres dealing with your queries.
 The same is true of the credit control service in the case of factoring.
 In some cases, it will be a comprehensive service, in other cases, it is more a risk control mechanism where contact is only made with your larger accounts.
 These factors mean it is important to take care when selecting an invoice finance company.